140+ Eligible Health Expenses.

 - Electronic bone healing device*

-- Exercise equipment prescribed by a physician for treatment or recovery from an illness or injury*
+- Exercise equipment – prescribed by a physician for treatment or recovery from an illness or injury*

-- Hearing aids or personal assistive listening devices including repairs and batteries
+- Hearing aids or personal assistive listening devices, including repairs and batteries

-- Heart and blood pressure monitoring devices, pace makers, including repairs and batteries*
+- Heart and blood pressure monitoring devices, pacemakers, including repairs and batteries*

-- Hospital bed if required in home*
+- Hospital bed – if required for use in the home*

-- Incontinence supplies catheters, catheter trays, tubing, etc.*
+- Incontinence supplies – catheters, catheter trays, tubing, etc.*

 - Needles and syringes

-- Orthotic inserts, orthopaedic shoes or boots*
+- Orthotic inserts, orthopedic shoes or boots*

-- Oxygen and equipment*
+- Oxygen and related equipment*

-- Phototherapy equipment for treating psoriasis or other skin disorders
+- Phototherapy equipment – for treating psoriasis or other skin disorders

-- TENS/Electrotherapy devices*
+- TENS or electrotherapy devices*

-- Doctors note or form completed by a doctor
+- Doctor’s note or form completed by a doctor

-- Home care for an illness or disability*
+- Home care – for an illness or disability*

-- School for individuals with mental or physical impairments*.
-Subject to additional conditions, please contact us before claiming.
+- School – for individuals with mental or physical impairments* (subject to additional conditions; please contact us before claiming)

-- Travel insurance (emergency medical only)
+- Travel insurance – emergency medical coverage only

-- Ambulance to and from the hospital
+- Ambulance – to and from the hospital

 - Hospital bills